-Vehicles with staggered tires can be rotated side-to-side (left-to-right) but not front-to-back as the front and rear tire size is different.
-Left-to-right rotation can increase tread life significantly by changing the direction of rotation for each tire and balancing shoulder wear.
+Vehicles with staggered wheels and non-directional tires can be rotated side-to-side (left-to-right) but not front-to-back as the front and rear tire size is different.
+Left-to-right rotation can increase tread life by changing the direction of rotation for each tire and balancing shoulder wear.

-Unbalanced wheels (sometimes noticeable as vibration through the steering yoke) affect vehicle handling and tire life.
+Unbalanced wheels (sometimes noticeable as vibration through the steering yoke (or steering wheel)) affect vehicle handling and tire life.
 Even with regular use, wheels can get out of balance.
 Therefore, they should be balanced as required.

 If tire wear is uneven (on one side of the tire only) or becomes abnormally excessive, check the wheel alignment.
+If the tires need to be serviced, such as rotated or replaced, reset the tire configuration (see Tire Configuration on page 195) to improve your driving experience.